 Hair Transplant Cost Components

-You must understand that there are several factors that affect the cost of a hair transplant surgery.
+You must understand that there are several factors that affect the cost of hair transplant surgery.
 We’ve broken down the relevant expenses for you to know where your budget is going.

 Hair Transplant Consultation